 It might be annoying if your amp keeps on going to this mode, but it might be saving you from a bigger headache or costly replacement costs in the future.

 Every time your Amp experiences a shutdown, just know it is designed to do so to prevent serious damage from happening or components in the Amp system.
+However this can cause issues in your sound system, for example, your speakers and subwoofers will not work even though the amp has power.

 You may be annoyed by the idea of protection mode, but it can save you lots of more trouble in the future.
 However, some of the common problems that could prompt your Amp going into protect mode are: